Board of Trustees

 Our highest value is placed on our students and their educational goals; interwoven in that value is our recognition that the faculty and staff of El Camino College are the College’s stability, its source of strength and its driving force.
 With this in mind, our five core values are:

-We work in a spirit of cooperation and collaboration.
+Respect - We work in a spirit of civility, cooperation and collaboration.

-We aspire to deliver quality and excellence in all we do.
+Excellence - We deliver quality, innovation, and excellence in all we do.

 To advance the mission, vision and values, El Camino College develops strategic initiatives and action items for institutional improvement as part of long-range master planning.
 A set of aspirational goals on selected student achievement measures informs institutional progress.